top of page

 What happens if I need to pick up my camper early?

-If you would like to pick up your camper at a time other than the designated pick-up time, please notify your camper's counselor.
-Upon your arrival at the zoo, notify the front gate and they will radio to your camper's group so you can meet up with them.
+If you wish to collect your camper at a different time than the scheduled pick-up, please inform your camper's counselor.
+When you arrive at the zoo, let the front gate know, and they will your camper's group so you can reunite with them.

 Where can I park?